 Just as our students benefit from working together, so too do our teachers.
 Brisbane Boys’ College recognises the benefits of teacher collaboration and adopts an innovative Partnership Coaching model, in addition to Learning Hubs, whereby teachers share their knowledge, ideas and best practice to continually improve their skills, and ultimately, enhance student learning outcomes.

 The BBC Teacher Partnership Coaching model is based on the work of Instructional Coaching guru, Mr Jim Knight.
 The College embarked on a pilot program to train teachers in this model resulting in teachers sharing their wisdom in a research-based model, video recording their own and each other’s lessons, and having rich conversations about their practice.
-Under this model, student wellbeing and learning is planted at the centre of our learning environments and lessons.
+Under this model, student wellbeing and learning is planted at the heart of our learning environments and lessons.

 We are proud of our supportive and collaborative teaching and learning culture, where good teaching practice is shared and promoted.
+Click here for staff reflections on the program.